Shubhjn4357/Extra-PDF/README.md

 - **OCR**: Optical Character Recognition to extract text from scanned images.

 #### **Security**
+- **Compare**: Side-by-side comparison of two PDF documents to spot differences.
 - **Encrypt/Protect**: detailed password protection and permissions.
 - **Unlock**: Remove passwords from files you have access to.
 - **Flatten**: Merge annotations and form fields into the base layer.